swatipote7992/tech-challenge-risk-score-frontend/README.md

 The app runs on Node v10, it may work against other versions but is untested.

-Copy the `.env.example` file to `.env` and fill in the API url (will be provided to you).

 Run `npm install` to install the dependencies, then `npm start` to start the app.
-This should open your browser and navigate to localhost:3000
+This should open your browser and navigate to `localhost:3000`

 ### Structure